ecies/js/README.md

 On `symmetricAlgorithm = "xchacha20"`, plaintext data would be encrypted with XChaCha20-Poly1305.

 On `symmetricNonceLength = 12`, the nonce of AES-256-GCM would be 12 bytes.
 XChaCha20-Poly1305's nonce is always 24 bytes regardless of `symmetricNonceLength`.

+### Which configuration should I choose?

+For compatibility with other [ecies libraries](https://github.com/orgs/ecies/repositories), start with the default (secp256k1 with AES-256-GCM).

+For speed and security, pick x25519 with XChaCha20-Poly1305.

+If you know exactly what you are doing, configure as you wish or build your own ecies logic with this library.

 ## Security Audit